CA4022/CSC1109-Data-Speed-and-Scale/docs/bonus3/index.md

 ```

 Now, we can run the counter in a supervised way by running `Lab.Counter.Supervisor.start_link`
-instead of running `start_link` directly on hte counter.
+instead of running `start_link` directly on the counter.
 This starts the counter in a fault
 tolerant, supervised way that will restart automatically if it crashes.
 You can test this as
 before, and note the new behaviour after you call `crash`.